-The Burlington Route Historical Society (BRHS) is an Illinois non-profit corporation whose membership consists of diverse group of historians, collectors, railfans, photographers, modelers and railroad employees who have banded together to share one common interest, the Chicago, Burlington and Quincy Railroad; its two affiliates, the Colorado & Southern and the Fort Worth & Denver; and their predecessors.
+The Burlington Route Historical Society (BRHS) is an Illinois non-profit corporation.
+The membership, which is over a 1,100 consists of diverse group of historians, collectors, railfans, photographers, modelers and railroad employees who have banded together to share one common interest, the Chicago, Burlington and Quincy Railroad; its two affiliates, the Colorado & Southern and the Fort Worth & Denver; and their predecessors.

 Founded in October 1979, the BRHS has enjoyed a steady growth that now allows us to produce two publications.

 named after one of the CB&Q's own internal publications, is a slick paper magazine with feature articles about operations, equipment and communities along the "Way of the Zephyrs."
 Each issue is devoted solely to the Burlington and contains no commercial advertising.
 In 1989 a Burlington Bulletin article was the recipient of the Railway and Locomotive Historical Society's "David P. Morgan Article Award."
 This marked the first time the award was given to an article in a publication other than one of the mainstream national magazines.
 The BRHS is justifiably proud of this recognition.

 By working together, we can accomplish much more than through individual efforts.
 Materials presented for publication, or for sharing with the membership in other ways, come from private collections or through research at various repositories of Burlington records.